flavor-finance/custom-prize-strategy/README.md

 await builder.callStatic.createFlavorStrategy(prizePoolAddress)
 ```

-After saving the strategy address, create the strategy:
+After saving the strategy address (it will be referred to as `strategyAddress`), create the strategy:

 ```
 await builder.createFlavorStrategy(prizePoolAddress)